RandomForestModel

 to_docker ¶

-Exports the model to a Docker endpoint deployable on Cloud.
+Exports the model as a self-contained Docker endpoint for deployment.

-This function creates a directory containing a Dockerfile, the model and support files.
+This function creates a directory with a Dockerfile, the model, and all necessary support files to serve the model over an HTTP endpoint.

 Usage example: